Hylaeosaurus: History of discovery

-The first Hylaeosaurus fossils were discovered in the Grinstead Clay Formation, West Sussex.
+The first Hylaeosaurus fossils were discovered in the Grinstead Clay, West Sussex.
 On 20 July 1832, fossil collector Gideon Mantell wrote to Professor Benjamin Silliman that when a gunpowder explosion had demolished a quarry rock face in Tilgate Forest, several of the boulders freed showed the bones of a saurian.
 A local fossil dealer had assembled the about fifty pieces, described by him as a "great consarn of bites and boanes".
 Having doubts about the value of the fragments, Mantell had nevertheless purchased the pieces and soon discovered they could be united into a single skeleton, partially articulated.
 Mantell was delighted with the find because previous specimens of Megalosaurus and Iguanodon had consisted of single bone elements.
 The discovery in fact represented the most complete non-avian dinosaur skeleton known at the time.
 He was strongly inclined to describe the find as belonging to the latter genus, but during a visit by William Clift, the curator of the Royal College of Surgeons of England museum, and his assistant John Edward Gray, he began to doubt the identification.
 Clift was the first to point out that several plates and spikes were probably part of a body armour, attached to the back or sides of the rump.
 In November 1832 Mantell decided to create a new generic name: Hylaeosaurus.
 It is derived from the Greek ὑλαῖος, hylaios, "of the wood".
 Mantell originally claimed the name Hylaeosaurus meant "forest lizard", after the Tilgate Forest in which it was discovered.
 Later, he claimed that it meant "Wealden lizard" ("wealden" being another word for forest), in reference to the Wealden Group, the name for the early Cretaceous geological formation in which the dinosaur was first found.